 Bioinformatics Education and Resources

-We offer complementary short courses on a variety of bioinformatics and translational informatics topics, and offer a Certificate of Completion for some courses.
-Seminar and course recordings can be accessed through our Kaltura channel.
-For more information and a list of current and past offerings please visit the Wright Center Bioinformatics RAMPage.
+The Wright Center offers complementary short courses on a variety of bioinformatics and translational informatics topics.
+Some courses offer a Certificate of Completion.
+VCU employees can access seminar and course recordings through our Kaltura channel.
+For more information about past offerings, visit the Wright Center Bioinformatics RAMPage.
 For advanced notification of new course offerings, subscribe to the bioinformatics mailing list by sending an email to firstname.lastname@example.org that includes your name and the email address you would like on the list.